Monoacylglycerols

 Monoacylglycerols (or "monoglycerides") are esters of the trihydric alcohol glycerol in which only one of the hydroxyl groups is esterified with a long-chain fatty acid.
 They can exist in three stereochemical forms as illustrated.
 Our web page on triacylglycerols describes the stereospecific numbering system.

 Using most chromatographic separation systems, the 1/3-isomers are not distinguished from each other and are termed 'α‑monoacylglycerols', while the 2‑isomers are 'β‑monoacylglycerols'.
-They tend to be minor components only of most plant and animal tissues, and indeed would not be expected to accumulate because their strong detergent properties would have a disruptive effect on membranes.
+They tend to be minor components only of most plant and animal tissues, and indeed would not be expected to accumulate because, as strong detergents, they would have a disruptive effect on membranes.
 From a technological standpoint, synthetic monoacylglycerols can be constituents of commercial detergents, while monoolein has become one of the most widely used lipids in the fields of drug delivery, emulsion stabilization and protein crystallization, where its physical properties as an amphiphile in aqueous emulsions are so distinctive that it has been termed a ‘magic lipid’.
 Here, the biological properties only of monoacylglycerols are discussed.

-One particular monoacylglycerol, i.e., 2-arachidonoylglycerol, is of special biological importance as an endocannabinoid and is more appropriately discussed under that heading in this website, but other monoacylglycerols have specific biological functions in cells as discussed below.
+One particular monoacylglycerol, i.e., 2-arachidonoylglycerol, is of special importance as an endocannabinoid and is more appropriately discussed under that heading in this website, but other monoacylglycerols have their own functions in cells as discussed below.
 Many marine organisms produce unusual monoacylglycerols, for example with mono- and diterpenoid acyl constituents.

 Formation and function: 2-Monoacylglycerols are a major end product of the intestinal digestion of dietary fats by the enzyme pancreatic lipase in animals.
 They are taken up directly by the intestinal cells and converted to triacylglycerols via the monoacylglycerol pathway before being transported in lymph to the liver (see our web pages on triacylglycerols for further details).
 Within tissues, monoacylglycerols are produced by lipolysis, as has been studied extensively in relation to triacylglycerols in adipose tissue, with first a reaction with adipose triacylglycerol lipase to generate 2-monoacylglycerols which can then be further hydrolysed by a monoacylglycerol lipase.
 Although it is known that 2-monoacylglycerols can spontaneously isomerize to the 1/3‑isomers, which are thermodynamically more stable, the precise conditions under which this occurs in vivo are not clear.

 1-Butyryl-glycerol (monobutyrin) is an angiogenesis factor (the growth of blood vessels from the existing vasculature), which is secreted by differentiating adipocytes.
-Glycerol monolaurate in human milk is reported to have antimicrobial and anti-inflammatory activity towards several species of Bacillus and Staphylococcus, and it is sometimes added to foods for this purpose.
-1-Monoacylglycerol species containing long-chain saturated fatty acids bind to the C1-domain of a protein Munc13-1, which interacts with SNARE proteins to facilitate the priming of insulin granules and consequently to stimulate insulin secretion in pancreatic β-cells.
-In addition, 1‑monoacylglycerols are believed to play a role in brown adipose activation and energy expenditure by activating PPARα and PPARγ.
+Glycerol monolaurate in human milk is reported to have antimicrobial and anti-inflammatory properties towards several species of Bacillus and Staphylococcus, and it is sometimes added to foods for this purpose; this and other monoacylglycerols are also antifungal agents.
+1-Monoacylglycerol species containing long-chain saturated fatty acids bind to the C1‑domain of a protein Munc13-1, which interacts with SNARE proteins to facilitate the priming of insulin granules and consequently to stimulate insulin secretion in pancreatic β-cells.
+In addition, 1‑monoacylglycerols are believed to play a role in brown adipose metabolism and energy expenditure by activating the peroxisome proliferator-activated receptors PPARα and PPARγ.
 Acylglycerol kinases that can phosphorylate both 1- and 2‑monoacyl-sn-glycerols to form the important signalling molecule lysophosphatidic acid have been described from brain and other tissues.

-Scottish thistle In the fruit fly Drosophila melanogaster, 2-linoleoyl-glycerol has signalling activities akin to that of the endocannabinoids.
-Monoacylglycerols containing 3,8-dihydroxy fatty acids (C18 to C24), many of which are further acylated with acetate residues, occur in poplar leaves and buds (propolis) and have been shown to have strong antiproliferative activity against human gastrointestinal cancers in vitro.
+In the fruit fly Drosophila melanogaster, 2-linoleoyl-glycerol is a signalling mediator akin to the endocannabinoids.
+Monoacylglycerols containing 3,8‑dihydroxy fatty acids (C18 to C24), many of which are further acylated with acetate residues, occur in poplar leaves and buds (propolis) and have been shown to be strongly antiproliferative against human gastrointestinal cancers in vitro.

 Analysis: During extraction of tissues for analysis, monoacylglycerols undergo acyl migration very rapidly to form a mixture that contains more than 80% of the 1/3‑form.
 They can be stabilized and purified by chromatography on adsorbents impregnated with boric acid, provided that great care is taken to avoid polar solvents and elevated temperatures.
 By following appropriate derivatization procedures, stereoisomers of monoacylglycerols can be resolved by chiral chromatography (see our webpage on stereospecific analysis of triacyl-sn-glycerols), but it is more usual to analyse them as a total monoacylglycerol fraction isolated by TLC, for example for gas chromatography of the methyl ester derivatives of the fatty acid components.